 Therefore having a configuration where users can arrive at the same website, but be served content, pricing, shipping options etc. that suit their location is most definitely the best option.

-In order to have this level of power and connectivity, you need to create a WordPress Network.
+In order to have this level of power and connectivity, WooCommerce are saying you NEED to create a WordPress Network.
 Don’t panic, it’s actually not that scary.
 More commonly this is known as “WordPress Multisite” and it’s well supported and well established.

 Here’s a short guide by WordPress on how to create a network – it’s short, which hopefully reinforces the level of complexity.